 News and Updates:

 To stay informed about the latest updates to our Roland JD-Xi Editor 'JDXi Manager' follow us on Twitter.

-If you find the JDXi Manager useful and would like to show your appreciation for the hundreds of hours of work we have put into it, then you could make a monetary donation to us using PayPal:
+If you find the JDXi Manager useful and would like to show your appreciation for the hundreds of hours of work that I have put into it, then you could make a monetary donation using PayPal:

-Every donation is greatly appreciated and will encourage us to continue improving the JDXi Manager.
+Every donation is greatly appreciated and will encourage me to continue improving the JDXi Manager.

 Windows version (current: 0.28 alpha) suitable for MS Windows XP (requires SP3), Vista, 7, 8, 8.1, 10 - 32 and 64 bit

 (Due to abuse downloads via Google Proxy are blocked, please disable proxy usage to download)

 For the native Linux version see here.

 Please don't ask me about a OS X version of the JDXi Manager.
 I don't own a Mac and have no Mac programming experience so I'm unable to make a Mac version.

 What you could do is try out the Windows version of the JDXi Manager on OS X using Wine (https://www.winehq.org/).
 I have had some feedback from Mac owners who tried this and apparently it works fine except for occasional problems with sysex dumps ('Read from' and 'Dump to' and Preset Loading) which sometimes fail, but by retrying they eventually work.